oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-manage-objections/rule.md

 ---

-When attempting to sell a solution to a potential client, you will invariably come                     up against some objections.
+​When attempting to sell a solution to a potential client, you will invariably come                     up against some objections.
 It is essential that you are prepared to handle these                     objections so the client is confident in your skills and has no reservations about                     choosing you over someone else.
 The main reason clients raise objections is because                     they have concerns about your experience "fit" with their needs.

 We recommend you use this objection handling model.